RubenNL/PlaceNL-docker/README.md

 This is the [PlaceNL autoplacer](https://github.com/PlaceNL/Userscript) wrapped in a Docker container with Firefox and Tampermonkey.

+If you have never used Docker, please use the [official userscript](https://github.com/PlaceNL/Userscript), not this docker version.
+This repo isn't for the average user.

 ## Setup

 1. Download this repo.